entegral/gobox/README.md

 #### TriLink

 `TriLink` is an extension of `DiLink`, incorporating an `Entity2` base entity.
 This allows for querying and relating three `Row` types with a single row.
-Though less common than `DiLink`, `TriLink` is valuable for interrelating three `Row` types in scenarios where such a relationship is beneficial.
+The `TriLink` is valuable for interrelating three `Row` types in scenarios where such a relationship is beneficial.
+I considered extrapolating this pattern, but stopped because I felt the `TriLink` was sufficiently "relational" and more types also means more maintenance.

 ## Instructions